tc39/proposal-record-tuple/README.md

 This proposal also offers a few usability advantages compared to userland libraries:

-- Value types are easily introspectable in a debugger while library immutable types are often hard to inspect as you have to inspect through implementation details
+- Value types are easily introspectable in a debugger while library provided immutable types are often hard to inspect as you have to inspect through implementation details
 - Because library provided immutable types use different access idioms (method calls), additional branching is needed in order to write a generic library that consumes both immutable and JS objects
 - In large projects, the risk of mixing immutable and mutable data structures grows as the state tree grows as well.
 This can introduce hard-to-find bugs.
 - Conversion between regular JS objects and library provided immutable types can be expensive.